InSawyerSteps/Kinesis_Multitools/README.md

   - `index_project_files`: Incremental semantic indexing of project files for search (see `.windsurf/rules/indexing.md`).
   - `search`: Multi-modal codebase search (keyword, regex, semantic, ast, references, similarity, task_verification; see `.windsurf/rules/search.md`).
   - `cookbook_multitool`: Unified tool for capturing and searching canonical code patterns.
+  - `get_snippet`: Extract a precise code snippet from a file by function, class, or line range.
+Supports extracting the full source of a named function or class (using AST), or any arbitrary line range.
+Returns a structured status, snippet content, and message.
+See below for usage details.
+  - `introspect`: Multi-modal code/project introspection multitool for fast, read-only analysis of code and config files.
+Supports modes for config file reading, structural outline, file statistics, and deep inspection of a function or class.
+Returns structured results for each mode.
+See below for usage details.
   - File read/list utilities: Safe listing and reading of project files.
 - **Reliable by Design:** All tools run in isolated processes with hard timeouts, preventing hangs and ensuring the server remains responsive.
 - **Incremental Indexing:** Only changed files are re-embedded, making semantic search fast and efficient.